What is Permaculture?

 How about telephones?

-We have a landline telephone for emergencies.
+We have a landline telephone your family can reach us on in emergencies.

 Can I bring my children?

 We love hosting children along with their responsible parents.
 All families are different so we have no hard and fast rules as to how to manage the work / family balance.
 Older children may be able to work for their own keep, but where younger ones are concerned some parents prefer to work additional hours to cover their food costs whilst others prefer to provide some of their own meals or pay us for them.
 The best thing to do if you’d like to bring your children is to start a dialogue early on, letting us know how you think it could work and we’ll go from there.
+Children must be accompanied at all times.

 Can I bring my pets?